jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Dark Dancer.md

 Temperature: any
 Organization: solitary, pair, troupe (3-5), or delegation (1 plus 1 dark stalker and 4-10 dark creepers)
 Treasure: standard (club, dagger, black smear poison [3 doses; Pathfinder RPG Bestiary 54], other gear)
-Description: Though still clad in the tattered dark clothing worn by other dark folk, dark dancers appear to be the most decorated and festive of these strange humanoids.
-They are intermediaries between clans and factions, and thus clans can't restrict the actions of dark dancers in their realms.
-Dark dancers answer only to dark stalkers and dark callers.
-Though fickle and erratic, dark dancers are well liked and usually welcome among clans for as long as they wish to stay.
-Yet they rarely stay long, instead insinuating themselves into dozens of underground communities over the course of a year.
-They serve as storytellers, entertainers, and messengers.
-One of their favorite stories to share is about the relationship between their kind and the owbs.
-Though dark dancers are rare and weak, they are highly appreciated by dark folk society.
-Dark folk consider it a bad omen when a dark dancer dies.
-Dark dancers stand just under 4 feet tall and weigh 60 pounds.
 Race:
 Class:
 MR: